Graduate Music Audition Requirements

 Three orchestral excerpts:

-- Berlioz, Roman Carnival Overture: all the passages from the Andante Sostenuto section
+- Hector Berlioz's Roman Carnival Overture: all the passages from the Andante sostenuto section

 Clarinet with Bass Clarinet Specialization